-Audiences, critics, artists (and her mom and dad!) alike have hailed chandra thomas as “brilliant”, “superb” and “excellent”. chandra brings her unique combination of wit, beauty, intelligence and sensitivity to her work as an actor-writer-producer-artist/activist.
+Audiences, critics, artists (and her mom and dad!) alike have hailed chandra thomas as “brilliant”, “superb” and “excellent”. chandra brings her unique combination of wit, beauty, intelligence and sensitivity to her work as an actor-writer-producer-social media consultant-arts advocate.

 chandra’s early training as a performer began by watching her mother and other women in her family tell stories.
 Her fascination with storytelling quickly translated into her imaginative writing, training as a concert pianist and her weekly live-action shows based on her favorite Saturday morning cartoons.
 Her more formal training began with performances in shows and school choruses before doing plays and musicals, and starting an improv group in college. chandra continued her training at the MFA program at Columbia University where she expanded her toolbox as an artist.